proofgeist/cra-template-fmw/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and template that sets defaults that Geist Interactive uses.

 ## Available Scripts